Program Inquiries | Information Sessions | Faculty | About the Program

 How long is the program?

-The program is 9-months typically from October – June.
+The program is 10-months typically from September – June.
 Course materials are accessible to registered students as early as mid-August.

 Where is the program?

 The program is based in Manchester, NH however it is an online program therefore you may participate from anywhere.
-There is an opening 2-day residency in Manchester to start the program.
+There is an opening 2-day virtual residency to start the program and an optional closing residency that may be virtual depending on the state of the pandemic.

 How much time does it take?